 If your crab’s legs do happen to become bent from poor storage etc, they can usually be easily fixed by following these few simple steps set out below.

-Simply half fill you kitchen sink with hot water direct from your hot tap.
+Simply partly fill you kitchen sink with hot water direct from your hot tap.
 The water temperature on a standard hot tap is pre-set to 60 degrees Celsius.
 This temperature is the perfect temperature to be able to heat and reshape the legs on our crabs.
 Heating the leg material to this temperature allows the plastic to become workable again without actually melting and deforming.
 Simply submerge your crab in the water for 30-60 seconds, then simply pull your crab out hold the legs straight with your fingers and allow it to cool.
 Once cooled the legs of your crab will retain their new shape.